What Is A Social Media Strategy?

 - Relevant and

-Social media audits are capable of providing you with valuable information that can drive much better business decisions.
+Use Social Media Audits – they are capable of providing you with valuable information that can drive much better business decisions.
 For instance, if your target audience is interested in a particular media format such as video, you can set a goal to reach the highest number of views, and shares, for the next video campaign you post on social.

 Creating a bespoke social media strategy that is specially tailored to your brand and your audience is essential to its success.
-You cannot just have a generic strategy as this will achieve nothing – it is the reason developing a strategy can take several weeks.
+You cannot just have a generic social media marketing strategy as this will achieve nothing – it is the reason developing a social media marketing strategy can take several weeks.
 The key to ensuring it is tailored is a careful critical analysis of your data from all of the different data points such as social analytics, Google Analytics and of course, revenue.

 Social Media Listening